pierclgr/Atari-DQN/README.md

 For more details, it is possible to check out the [project report](https://github.com/pierclgr/Atari-DQN/blob/main/report/report.pdf).

 ## Installation on a local machine or a server
-In order to install the repository and run training/experiments on your local machine, you first have to set up the python environment:
+In order to install the repository and run training/testing experiments on your local machine, you first have to set up the python environment:
 1. Clone the repository using `git` with the command
 ```shell